Brighten your home with these easy DIY heart string lights.

 DIY Shrink Plastic Colourful Heart Shaped Lights

 Even now many decades later, I still haven’t grown out of my love of crafting with shrink plastic.
 I have used it recently to make some fun luggage tag pins for a travel-themed map magnetic board.
-And I decided to use the stuff to make some colourful heart shapes for these Valentine’s string light decorations.
+I’ve also used them to make some Christmas illuminated garland.

-This craft is also a great way to find a good use for the copper string lights you have left over from your Christmas decorations.
+This craft is also a great way to find a good use for the copper string lights, you have leftover from your Christmas decorations.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.

 What you need to make heart string lights.

 - Clear Shrink plastic – I used 2 sheets.

 - Heart-shaped cookie cutter

 - Sharpies or felt tips in pinks, reds & purples

 1..
 First, place the heart-shaped cookie cutter onto a sheet of shrink plastic and draw around it.
 Then cut out the heart shape.